-This is an EXTREMELY RARE, MUSEUM-CLASS set of two ancient bronze and gilded bronze shield boss decorations.
+This is an EXTREMELY RARE set of two ancient bronze and gilded bronze shield boss decorations.
 They are from the Ancient Near Eastern / Luristan Bronze Age Culture.
 This is FIRST TIME we have offered such rare objects of this ancient culture.
 Each of these would have been mounted on the center of the combat side of a leather covered shield.
 The snowflake-looking specimen is perfect and complete in original condition.
 The "sun" shaped specimen is bronze with gold gilded over its surface.
 It shows evidence of combat damage.
 It has two rivets where it would have been attached through leather, one rivet showing salvaged sheet bronze from another example.
 Each of these shield bosses would have been owned by soldiers of very high status and noble class since these objects would have been extremely expensive to purchase and use as embellishments, in ancient times.
 Their appearance on the shields of an ancient soldier, would have been a visual object of rank and status.
 Both display spectacular preservation with heavy patina and mineral encrustations.
 IMPRESSIVE AND EXTREMELY RARE FOR THE ULTIMATE COLLECTION.
-Each piece is INTACT WITH NO REPAIR OR RESTORATION.
 This impressive primary weapon displays beautiful copper malachite and azurite ancient mineral patinas.

 This artifact has been professionally cleaned and conserved in our lab, being treated with a special sealer developed and formulated by us specifically for ancient metal preservation.
 The patina shows beautiful traits only found in authentic ancient weapons such as a layered mineralized patina with encrustations.
-No active bronze disease.
-Bronze disease can be a problem in bronze artifacts and untreated, it can literally eat away an artifact over a short time of a matter of years and turn the piece to powder.
+No active bronze disease is present.
+Bronze disease can be a problem in bronze artifacts and untreated, it can literally eat away an artifact over a short time of a matter of years.

 With origins dating back to prehistory, the empire of ancient Iran was one of the world's first superpower civilizations by the time it had taken form in the second millennium B.C..
 The various cultures that can be included in the former ancient Iranian Empire stretched across an enormous geographical region extending beyond what is called the Iranian Plateau.
 To gain insight as to just how large this area was, the Iranian Plateau alone, includes Iran, Afghanistan and Pakistan and comprises approximately nearly 4 million square kilometers (almost 1.5 million square miles).
 The area of ancient Iran included not only the massive Iranian plateau made up of the tribes of the Medes, Persians, Bactrians and Parthians, but also included groups as far west as the Scythians (an eastern Scythian tribe existed in parallel in Central Asia), Sarmartians, Cimmerians and Alans populating the steppes north of the Black Sea.
 To the eastern boundary of the empire, the Saka tribes dominated, spreading as far as Xinjiang, China.
 From a very early period, the ancient Iranian peoples have been historically documented to exist in two separate continuums - a western civilization (Persia) and an eastern civilization (Scythia).